StIvesTabletop/stivestabletop.github.io/_posts/2024-03-20-seventyfourth-session.md

 [Tsuro][Ts] was back from [session 59][59], this is a very simple tile placing game, each turn add a tile to extend the path your token is on and try and stay in the game longest.
 The trick is to try and avoid others on the 8 by 8 tile grid, as if you end up next to someone they could add paths that force you off the board.
 Unfortunately even if you do, you may end up with a tile that you must play that causes you to lose anyway, so trying to keep the most useful tiles is part of the strategy!
 As it is quick to teach and play the table had a couple of plays.
 With James T. showing the group how to play by winning the first game, but a lucky set of tiles and moves gave Jeremy J. a win on the second game (who was eliminated after 2 moves in the first game!)

-[Long Shot: The Dice Game][LSDG] is a push your luck horse racing and betting game.
+[Long Shot: The Dice Game][LSDG] is a push your luck horse racing and betting game with a roll and write mechanic.
 Buy horses, place bets, influence the race and utilize special abilities all determined by dice rolls.

-Jyo to add some text
+This was the first time Long Shot has featured at the club.
+Interestingly, all horses apart from number 7 ended up with a fairly decent start with the three players taking advantage of the various bonuses to boost the chances of the horses they owned or had big bets on.
+Ultimately, it was a close finish between several horses and the final score, which is determined by how much money you have at the end of the game, was quite tight between the three players.

 ![Everdell: Newleaf](/images/posts/2024_03_20/EverdellNL01.jpg "Everdell: Newleaf"){:class="img_post"}